rmlarose/qcbq/tutorials/01intro/README.md

 # Tutorial 1: Introduction to QC, IQX, and Qiskit

-This session will be the first session of day 1.
+This session will be the first tutorial of day 1.
 It will introduce the basic concepts of quantum computing and how to explore them in Qiskit.

 ## Topics